-According to dietary guidelines in the United States, moderate drinking for men is two alcoholic drinks per day or less and moderate drinking for women is one alcoholic drink a day or less.
+According to dietary guidelines in the United States, moderate drinking for adult males is two alcoholic drinks per day or less.
+For adult females, moderate drinking is one alcoholic drink a day or less.

-Sustained vigorous exercise that raises the heart rate causes the body and brain to need more oxygen.
+Sustained vigorous exercise that raises the heart rate increases the body and brain's need for oxygen.
 This is why the heart beats faster, and the lungs breathe deeper and quicker.

-This need for oxygen stimulates the body to produce more red blood cells.
-Regular exercise combined with a healthful diet means the bone marrow has the best tools to create those cells.
+This need for oxygen stimulates the body to produce more RBCs.
+Regular exercise alongside a healthful diet means the bone marrow has the best tools to create those cells.

 - guided exercise classes, such as spinning or aerobics

-These ranges can vary from person to person, and may also change depending on the lab that is doing the tests.
+These ranges can vary between individuals and may also change depending on the lab performing the tests.